AntonioCS/jQuery-acsPaginator/README.md

 Options:

 	- items: Total items.
 If not set to null the plugin will count the children.
 Default = null.

 	- tPages: Total pages.
 If not set to null the pluging will calculate.
 Default = null.

 	- itemsPerPage: Show N items per page.
 Default = 4

 	- autoCallPageFuncOnStart: Call the pagination function when started.
 Default = true.

 	- showMaxLinks: If not null only this amount of links will be shown.
 Default = 5.

 	- alwaysShowFirstAndLast: Always show the first and last page links (will only work if showMaxLinks is not null).
 Default = true.
 	- alwaysShowFirstAndLastSeperator: Default = '..'.

 	- placeHolder: By default the pagination will be added to the parent.
 				Set here where to place it if you want to change this behaviour.
 Default = null.

 	- currPage: Page to start with.
 Default 1

 	- container:Container for the pagination elements.
 Default = <div>.
 	- containerClass: Default = 'acsPaginator'.

-	- pageNumbersContainer:'<ul>',
+	- pageNumbersContainer:'<ul>'
-	- pageNumbersContainerChildren:'<li>',
+	- pageNumbersContainerChildren:'<li>'

 	- noPrevNextBtn: No < or > button.
 Default = false.
 	- prevBtn: Default = '&lt;' (<).
 	- prevBtnClass: Default = ''.
 	- nextBtn: Default = '&gt;' (>).
 	- nextBtnClass: Default = ''.